robince/tdistfit/README.md

 # EM methods

+These methods find the maximum likelihood parameters using the [expectation-maximization algorithm](http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm).
 Since I am fitting these distributions primarily to calculate entropy I am using covergence of entropy as a stopping criteria for the EM algorithm (rather than the full likelihood) but it is easy to change this if it is not suitable for your purposes.

 * `fitt` : fits a multivariate t-distribution using ECME algorithm [^1]